cwyse/avrdude-build-usbtiny/Readme.md

 If you find any package missing from the following list, please open an issue at once!

 #### Debian requirements

+You need to be running at least Ubuntu 16.04, since its repository provides libftdi1 & libftdi1-dev.

 ```bash
 sudo apt-get install build-essential bison subversion zip automake flex pkg-config libftdi1-dev libtool libelf-dev wget